Garage Doors and Openers

-Garages have an interesting history.
+Garages and garage doors have an interesting history.
 Starting out as carriage houses first, these structures were usually located only a short distance away from the main home.
 This was in order to remain conveniently close to the horse who was in charge of pulling the carriage around.

 When the automobile became popular these carriage houses were converted for use with cars.
 With a car, folks soon gave up the horse and with horses gone, so were the problems associated with feed, flies etc. Now the enclosure could be conveniently attached to the house and the modern garage was born.

 An overhead version of the garage operator came into being in 1921 and by 1926 could even be fitted with an electric motor.
 This made car ownership fantastically cool, but we had to wait another 40 years to get a reliable, secure remote control.
 One that would not open the neighbor’s garage at the same time as our own.

 Sectional garage doors consist of a bunch of narrow horizontal panels held together with bolts and hinges.
 The bolts in the entire assembly vibrate when in use and need regular tightening.
 The tracks for the door rollers should be clean and free of debris and the bearings of the rollers should be lightly lubricated annually.
 Garage overhead doors are not air tight.
 Severe weather conditions may result in some rain or debris being blown in around the door.

 Overhead garage doors are big and heavy, some weigh as much as 400 pounds or more.
 In order to lift them, garage doors are fitted with powerful counterbalance springs that do most of the heavy work.
 You can see these big springs along the top of the garage opening on the inside when the doors are in the down position.
 These springs are rated to last at least 10,000-15,000 cycles.
 As durable as they are, sometimes one will break and that can be dangerous.